rdz-oss/BattyBirdNET-Pi/README.md

 Ever wondered which bat is flying in your yard and when?
 BattyBirdNET-Pi is readily assembled and will help you getting to know the night-life around you.
 Can also be placed remotely with a power source.

-* Scans ultrasound with 256kHz sampling rate continuously 24/7
+* Scans ultrasound with 256kHz sampling rate continuously from dusk to dawn (timer function)
 * Automated bat ID using the companion https://github.com/rdz-oss/BattyBirdNET-Analyzer.
 * Inherits many great things from BirdNET-Pi - including notifications on detection
 * Enabled for European, UK and North American species
 * Not designed for automated biodiversity assessments - recreational use at this point.
-* Adds meta-data in GUANO format to the recordings
+* Adds some meta-data in GUANO format to the recordings

 Keywords: bat detection, automated bat identification, deep learning, machine learning at the edge, raspberry pi, transfer learning, citizen science, acoustic biomonitoring, audiomoth, BirdNET-Pi for bats, BatNET